 One woman’s story:

-Yet, even as a young child I wanted perfection.
+As early as grade school I wanted perfection.
 I remember asking my mom to buy me a stack of lined notebooks and colored pens.
 I spent hours neatly labeling each notebook by class, date, and assignment deadlines.
 If I made one mistake, like a jagged cursive letter or a misspelling, I’d rip out the page and begin again on a fresh sheet.
-This was a tiring task but it was also a compulsion.
-Everything had to be neat and ordered or else—or else I’d be out of control, scared, and overwhelmed.
+This was a tiring task but it was also a compulsion — I insisted that everything had to be neat and orderly.
+Or else… ???
+Or I’d be out of control, scared, and overwhelmed.

-Inside I felt a burning – similar to hot coals after a long night’s fire.
-I never let it get too hot.
-I played the good child, the loving daughter and sister, but my life was out of control.
-There began my long dance with perfectionism.
+I felt a burning inside.
+But I never let it get too hot.
+I played the good child, the loving daughter and sister, but my life was out of control.”

 Maybe you feel the need to challenge yourself to ‘be bigger’ and ‘do better’ in your work and your relationships.
 That’s not a bad thing.
 But there’s a difference between striving for growth and wanting to reach perfection.